notenail/notenail.github.io/_posts/2020-08-29-activelearning.md

 tags: [Blog, Active Learning, Machine Learning, Deep Learning]
 ---

-I have given a loose introduction to active learning <here>.
-In this post, we’ll dig into the application of active learning in computer vision.
+I have given a loose introduction to active learning <a href="https://notenail.github.io/2020-08-21-activelearning/" target="_blank" rel="noopener noreferrer" style="color:blue">in my previous post.</a>.
+In this post, I’ll dig deeper into the application of active learning in computer vision.

 To understand the problem better, imagine you are asked to prepare a model for classification on a very specific dataset D in which a majority of the samples don’t have labels.
 This is typically the case in computer vision and NLP application of machine learning where we have to make idiosyncratic models on a dataset that often don’t have labels.